Ace139/singularity-crm/README.md

 # Singularity-CRM
-An One Stop shop for a **Scalable Unified and Customized CRM System** built on top of Microservices.
+An One Stop shop for a **Scalable, Unified and Customized CRM System** built on top of Microservices.

 ## Target Users :